 The MW-PPG measurement module used in this paper is shown in Figure 1(a).
-The light sources are arranged symmetrically, and the MW-PPG sensor is placed in the middle, so that the light sources of different wavelengths can be reflected by the skin and gathered at the center to facilitate the collection of MW-PPG sensors.
-Three sets of LEDs are used for the light source, which are green light (wavelength 515 nm), red light (wavelength 660 nm), and infrared light (wavelength 940 nm), and the spectra of the three light sources are shown in Figure 1(b).
+The light sources are arranged symmetrically, with the MW-PPG sensor positioned in the center.
+This arrangement allows for the reflection of light from different wavelengths by the skin, gathering at the center to facilitate MW-PPG signal collection.
+Three sets of LEDs serve as the light source, which are green light (wavelength 515 nm), red light (wavelength 660 nm), and infrared light (wavelength 940 nm), and the spectra of the three light sources are shown in Figure 1(b).
 The nanoLambda micro spectrometer is used as the receiver side sensor for MW-PPG signal detection.
-Compared with conventional spectrometers, which are often several square centimeters, this sensor only occupies a few square microns.
-Since it does not use precision optical components such as grating and focal lens, it is small and light in use and can collect 15 wavelengths of PPG signals including 505nm, 510nm, 515nm, 520nm, 525nm, 620nm, 625nm, 630nm, 635nm, 640nm, 930nm, 935nm, 940nm, 945nm, and 950nm at the same time.
-Also, compared to conventional Photo-diodes (PDs) that obtain PPG signals of different wavelengths by timesharing and multiplexing through SWITCH, and then recombine these fragmented signals into multi-wavelength PPG signals, the MW-PPG measurement module used in this paper can simultaneously resolve PPG signals of multiple wavelengths, and the signals do not need to go through the recombination process, such that we can have true real-time MW-PPG signals.
-According to a previous study [13], this measurement module can achieve the advantage of simultaneous and robust measurement compared with the conventional PD.
+Unlike conventional spectrometers, which often occupy several square centimeters, this sensor is significantly smaller, only occupying a few square microns.
+It achieves this compact size by eliminating precision optical components such as gratings and focal lenses.
+The sensor can collect 15 wavelengths of PPG signals simultaneously, including 505nm, 510nm, 515nm, 520nm, 525nm, 620nm, 625nm, 630nm, 635nm, 640nm, 930nm, 935nm, 940nm, 945nm, and 950nm.
+Compared to conventional photo-diodes (PDs) that obtain PPG signals of different wavelengths through time-sharing and multiplexing via a switch, and then recombine these signals into multiwavelength PPG signals, the MW-PPG measurement module used in this paper can directly resolve PPG signals of multiple wavelengths simultaneously.
+This eliminates the need for signal recombination, enabling true real-time MW-PPG signals.
+As demonstrated in a previous study [13], this measurement module offers the advantage of simultaneous and robust measurement compared to conventional PDs.